John Davies of Hereford

 John Davies of Hereford (c.
 1565 – July 1618) was a writing-master and an Anglo-Welsh poet.
 He referred to himself as John Davies of Hereford (after the city where he was born) in order to distinguish himself from others of the same name, particularly the contemporary poet Sir John Davies (1569–1626).

+Writing career

 Davies wrote very copiously on theological and philosophical themes, some of which brought proto-scientific ideas into the public arena.

 Davies was a friend of Edmund Ashfield, and wrote in an epigram that he nearly accompanied Ashfield on his journey to Scotland in 1599.
 He wrote many epigrams and verses on his contemporaries including Elizabeth Cary which have some historical interest.
+He celebrated some of his pupils in verse in The Scourge of Folly, including Lady Anne Tracy and Lady Elizabeth Baskerville, the daughters of Thomas Coningsby.

+In 1612, he dedicated his Muses Sacrifice to three "darlings, patronesses of the Muses"; Lucy Russell, Countess of Bedford, Mary, Countess of Pembroke, and Elizabeth Cary.